 A selection of health care courses are made available for WMU students to choose from Hogeschool Utrecht summer program.

-Participants earn three (3) academic semester credits, HSV 4350 (6350 grad); International Comparative Health Care in the Netherlands upon successful completion of the program.
+WMU academic credit will be awarded for IPE 3050 (6050 grad): Focus on Health Care (3 credits) upon successful completion of the program.
 This course is also approved for Area 4 General Education credit.
-Prior to departure, students are urged to work closely with the appropriate academic advisor(s) to determine how these credits will be counted towards their WMU degre requirements.
+Prior to participating in the program, students are urged to work closely with appropriate academic advisor(s) to determine how the credits will count toward their WMU degree requirements.

 Back to Top

-Students are responsible for the following costs: airfare, passport fees, most meals, optional excursions, and personal spending money.
+The program fee does not include: airfare, passport, most meals, optional excursions, miscellaneous expenses, and immunizations (if needed).
 Costs not included in the program fee are estimates and may vary according to individual needs and preferences.
-The program budget does not include activities which are not part of the academic program, such as personal travel, entertainment, shopping, etc.
+The budget does not include activities which are not part of the academic program, such as personal travel, entertainment, shopping, etc.